mmomtchev/exprtk.js/README.md

 You can check `test/addon.test.cc` for different examples of processing an `Expression` object received from JS and evaluating the expression.
 The calling JS code can be found in `test/capi.test.js`.

+You will need `ExprTk.js` as a development dependency and you will need to include `node_modules/exprtk.js/include/exprtkjs.h` in your C/C++ code.
+You don't need to link against anything and your package won't require `ExprTk.js` as a production dependency.
+If the package is installed and the JS code sends you an `Expression` object, everything that will be needed to decode it and to evaluate the expression will be contained in it.

+You will need to be much more careful when using the C-API which is much less strict on checking its input arguments.
+Passing dangling pointers or arrays of incorrect sizes or types will result in a Node.js crash.

-Be advised that, while being completely independent of V8, those function can still block if another asynchronous operation is running on that `Expression` object.
+Be also advised that, while being completely independent of V8, the C-API can still block if another asynchronous operation is running on that `Expression` object.
+The module is always safe to call and it will take care of waiting for all other operations to complete.
+Normally, it is not to be called from the main thread - as this will block the event loop until the evaluation completes.

 At the moment an `Expression` object can not be evaluated multiple times in parallel.
 A reentrant, but more expensive for single use, version is planned for the next release.

 ## Build time and binary size